springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

         });
     ```

-9. Compile and run the application again.
+11. Compile and run the application again.

-10. From the Azure Portal, navigate to App Insights and display the _Live Metrics_ dashboard.
+12. From the Azure Portal, navigate to App Insights and display the _Live Metrics_ dashboard.
 You can find `Live Metrics` as one of the options available on the left pane, under the `Investigate` topic.

-Wait a couple dozen of seconds for the web page to refresh and display the dashboard.
+Wait for ten to twenty seconds for the web page to refresh and display the dashboard.

 > 📝 **Tip** - Some ad blockers are known to prevent the dashboard from displaying.
 If you have μBlock₀, you may see a `Data is temporarily inaccessible` red banner, for instance.
 Make sure to disable your ad blocker for the _Live Metrics_ page to display properly.

 Once the dashboard displays, notice that your machine is listed as one of the servers currently connected to App Insights.

-11. On your local machine, call the HTTP-triggered function a couple of times.
+13. On your local machine, call the HTTP-triggered function a couple of times.

     ```http
     POST http://localhost:7071/api/HelloWorldHttpTrigger